feature-image

 • FOX host questions Chiefs’ medical, ownership credibility

 The Kansas City Chiefs were desperate for a Week 15 win to keep their season alive.
 Instead, the game ended in a painful 16-13 loss to the Los Angeles Chargers and a grave setback for quarterback Patrick Mahomes.
-The Chiefs quarterback tore both his ACL and LCL, which ultimately ended his season.
+He tore both his ACL and LCL, which ultimately ended his season.
 But what raised eyebrows was the player’s latest decision regarding his health.
-A FOX host believes the move hints at Mahomes’ deeper trust issues with chairman Clark Hunt’s ownership.
+A FOX host believes the move hints at Mahomes’ deeper trust issues.

 Watch What’s Trending Now!

-“You’re telling me that Patrick Mahomes has such little faith and trust in the Kansas City Chiefs medical staff, got on a plane and went to Dallas, had the Cowboys physician take a look at him, and had the Cowboys physician do the procedure?”
-Craig Carton of FOX said.
+“You’re telling me that Patrick Mahomes has such little faith and trust in the Kansas City Chiefs medical staff, that he got on a plane and went to Dallas, had the Cowboys physician take a look at him.
+And had the Cowboys physician do the procedure?”
+Craig Carton of FOX said on The Craig Carton Show.

 ADVERTISEMENT

-For context, Mahomes flew to Dallas and underwent surgery on Monday to repair his torn ACL.
-The procedure was performed by Dr. Dan Cooper.
-He’s a known orthopedist and the team physician of the Dallas Cowboys.
+For context, Patrick Mahomes flew to Dallas and underwent surgery on Monday to repair his torn ACL.
+The procedure was performed by Dr. Dan Cooper, a renowned orthopedist and the team physician of the Dallas Cowboys.

 ADVERTISEMENT